apriltuesday/eva-opentargets/clinvar-variant-types/README.md

 Under the current criteria, 188,518 out of 1,114,689 (17%) records are being processed.

 For the situations where multiple clinical significance levels were reported for a given association, they are converted into a single composite string, e.g. `Benign/Likely benign, other`.
-Before processing such records, we need to decide which activity codes should correspond to them.

 ### Star rating (review status)